 Static Methods in Interface are those methods, which are defined in the interface with the keyword static.
 Unlike other methods in Interface, these static methods contain the complete definition of the function and since the definition is complete and the method is static, therefore these methods cannot be overridden or changed in the implementation class.

-Similar to Default Method in Interface, the static method in an interface can be defined in the interface, but these methods cannot be overridden in Implementation Classes.
+Similar to Default Method in Interface, the static method in an interface can be defined in the interface, but cannot be overridden in Implementation Classes.
 To use a static method, Interface name should be instantiated with it, as it is a part of the Interface only.

 Below programs illustrate static methods in interfaces: